MakotoTheKnight/codeschool-intellij/README.md

  - Python
  - HTML
  - XML
- - Clojure (with Cursive installed locally)
+ - SQL

 How to Build
 ============

 We provide the Gradle Wrapper for you to use.
+Note that you require Java 8 or greater to build the project.

 Once the project is cloned, run this command: